 He is a Fellow of the American College of Bankruptcy, the American Bar Foundation and the Arkansas Bar Foundation.
 Coleman is a member of the American Bar Association (Business Law Section), Arkansas Bar Association, Pulaski County Bar Association (President, 2004-2005), Debtor-Creditor Bar Association of Central Arkansas (President, 2004), American Bankruptcy Institute and the Judge William R. Overton Inn of the American Inns of Court.
 He served on the Advisory Committee for the United State Bankruptcy Court, Eastern District of Arkansas from 2003 to 2007.

 He has been named to Best Lawyers in America from 1995 to 2018; Chambers USA America’s Leading Lawyers for Business in 2009-2018; and Mid-South Super Lawyers for business litigation and bankruptcy and creditor/debtor rights from 2006 to 2017.
 Coleman regularly serves as a seminar speaker on various aspects of bankruptcy practice within the state and regionally.
 He co-authored Coleman and Henry, “Bankruptcy 101 – Starting Over,” The Arkansas Lawyer, Vol. 40, No. 4, Fall 2005.

 Coleman served as associate editor of the Arkansas Law Review from 1979-1980.

-Since 1986, Coleman has been a member of the Downtown Kiwanis Club where he served as President from 2000 to 2001 and since 2002 has been a board member of Kiwanis Activities, which is a non-profit organization that owns and operates a camp for "youth at risk."
+Since 1986, Coleman has been a member of the Downtown Kiwanis Club where he served as President from 2000 to 2001 and, since 2002, has been a board member of Kiwanis Activities, which is a non-profit organization that owns and operates a camp for at-risk youth.
 He attends Pulaski Heights United Methodist Church where he coaches three junior high church basketball teams.